colinrr/locust/README.md

 ### > WHAT'S INCLUDED SO FAR

-Y - fully included and ready for use, test data included in demoData <\br>
+Y - fully included and ready for use, test data included in demoData
-T - included and ready for use, demo data not available <\br>
+T - included and ready for use, demo data not available
-! - available, subject to dependencies <\br>
+! - available, subject to dependencies
-x - not currently included <\br>
+x - not currently included

 | Status | Step | Description |
 | --- | --- | --- |